OpenFOAM

 OpenFOAM.org version

-It is intended to recompile even older versions since some recently recognised bugs are patched for older versions as well.
+It is intended to recompile even older versions since some recently recognized bugs are patched for older versions as well.

 Version 11